apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

       IndexUtils.createIndexDefinition(index, "myProp", true, false, ImmutableList.of("myProp"), null);
     }

+__Note on `propertyNames`__ Adding a property index definition that contains two or more properties  will only include nodes that have _all_ specified properties present.
+This is different than adding a dedicated property index for each and letting the query engine make use of them.

+__Note__ Is is currently not possible to add more than one property index on the same property name, even if it might be used in various combinations with other property names.
+This rule is not enforced in any way, but the behavior is undefined, one of the defined indexes will be updated while the others will simply be ignored by the indexer which can result in empty result sets at query time.

 ### The Ordered Index

 Extension of the Property index will keep the order of the indexed